 As an account manager you should already be aware of your competition, and keep a watchful eye on their activity in the market.
 You’ll have to defend your accounts by monitoring their movements, researching and comparing how your services differ to theirs in comparison.
 Any new offers or services they are running can lure your clients away from you, so it’s all about keeping informed of competition and beating them on price, service and value.

 If you conduct a competitor analysis regularly, you can find flaws and weaknesses in their services and highlight these to your accounts, giving you a major added-selling point.

 Overall account management is about keeping your customers front of mind at all times, and taking the time to consider how you’d like to be treated as a valued client.
 Engaging and communicating regularly with your customers is one crucial element of maintaining a sustainable business relationship, whether by email, phone calls or face-to-face meetings.

-The experienced Account Managers and consultants at Pareto are some of the most skilled professionals in the industry, allowing them to continue our long-term partnerships with the likes of Micro Focus, Toshiba, and Mimecast.
+The experienced account managers and consultants at Pareto are some of the most skilled professionals in a growing industry, allowing them to continue our long-term partnerships with the likes of Micro Focus, Toshiba, and Mimecast.
 Their position in the industry and track record of effectively managing accounts has now led to further international expansion, after the opening of our New York office in 2015.

-To find out how Pareto can refresh your sales team through their training and recruitment services, visit www.pareto.co.uk today.
+To find out how Pareto can refresh your sales team through their training and recruitment services and start growing your business, visit www.pareto.co.uk today.